ronu34/Astrix/README.md

 - ⚠️ Kernel panic handler
 - 🧱 No_std + bare-metal build
 - 💥 Boots with QEMU or real hardware
-- 📁 Over 500 files of modular code (and counting)

 ## 📦 Build & Run